Broker Review Tips

 I would advise not to mix your designated Thai stock bank account (called ATS) with your normal Thai bank savings accounts, this so not to get confused.
 If you wire funds from overseas, wire these to your broker directly.
 Not first to your Thai bank -and then to your broker.
 The reason is that when you want to repatriate these funds & profits, the Thai broker should have the proper import of capital documentation.

 IF so done correctly from the start with a Thai broker sending funds back to your own named overseas bank account, anywhere, should never be an issue.
 Wiring back the funds overseas, using your Thai bank will have limits, can create delays and perhaps unnecessary headaches.
 You can repatriate funds and capital gains back anytime without any Thai tax consequences on capital gains on stocks, as long as you are an individual and its sent/wired back to your/same name.

-I do not focus on Thai derivatives, nor do I want to.
+I do not focus on Thai derivatives nor currency trading, nor do I want to nor will I.

 At Thaistocks.com we make regular updates and it's up to the members to decide what he/she chooses to invest if any and to keep up!
 Use our search engine, if you want to read on a stock or topic or see articles by topic.
 Periodically I make a table on what I like or what seems fully valued, in my view.
-A 6 month model portfolio is regularly followed where I have beaten the SET index on a regular basis but in year 2015.
+A 12 month model portfolio is regularly followed where I have beaten the SET index on a regular basis.
+Except for years 2017 to 2019.
 Our member-forum is an active smart place to exchange viewpoints, clear up any confusion, questions, or comments.
 This is reserved for contributing members only.